ovh/docs/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-us.md

 ### Windows Rescue

-For servers running a Windows operating system, in addition to the `rescue-customer`{.action} mode, you can choose the option `WinRescue`{.action} (see the [guide section below](#windowsrescue)).
+For servers with a Windows operating system, please refer to the [dedicated guide](/pages/bare_metal_cloud/dedicated_servers/rescue-customer-windows).

+You can also choose the `WinRescue`{.action} option, depending on your server.
+For more information about this mode, see the [guide section below](#windowsrescue)).
 Note that only password authentication is available with this type of rescue mode.

 Specify an alternative email address below if you do *not* want the login credentials sent to your customer account's primary address.